 Meme Busting: Black Actresses/ Actors Last 20 years.

 Why the selection period of the last 20 years?
-Were black people not included in Movies until 1995?
+Were Black people not included in movies until 1995?

 Further reading